nhsconnect/FHIR-NRLS-API/pages/explore/api_consumer_documentreference.md

 ---
-title: Documents | DocumentReference
+title: Consumer API
 keywords: getcarerecord, structured, rest, documentreference
 tags: [rest,fhir,documents,api,noccprofile]
 sidebar: accessrecord_rest_sidebar
-permalink: api_foundation_documentreference.html
+permalink: api_consumer_documentreference.html
 summary: A DocumentReference resource is used to describe a document that is made available to a healthcare system.
 A document is some sequence of bytes that is identifiable, establishes its own context (e.g., what subject, author, etc. can be displayed to the user), and has defined update management.
 The DocumentReference resource can be used with any document format that has a recognized mime type and that conforms to this definition.
 ---
 {% include custom/search.warnbanner.html %}